The Best 3 Days in Athens Itinerary by JetSettingFools.com

-Are you planning on spending 3 days in Athens, Greece, but are unsure what to do?
-The ancient and sprawling city can feel a bit formidable for visitors, but no need to worry.
-Our 3-Day Athens Itinerary showcases the best spots!
+Are you planning on spending 3 days in Athens, Greece, but unsure what to do?
+The ancient and sprawling city can feel a bit formidable, but our 3-Day Athens Itinerary showcases the best spots!

-We spent weeks in Athens visiting the must-see attractions and seeking out hidden gems.
-The profound history in Athens is palpable – and can’t be missed.
-However, our itinerary of things to do in Athens in 3 days features more than the ancient past!
+We’ve spent weeks in Athens visiting must-see attractions and seeking out hidden gems.
+The profound history is palpable – and can’t be missed.
+However, our itinerary for Athens in 3 days features more than relics!

 Our site utilizes Affiliate Links.
 If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.